top of page

 ART FOR PEACE INTERNATIONAL (API) AND PREMIER PHOTOGRAPHIC EXHIBITION IN TORONTO

 Art for Peace International (API) and Premier Photographic Exhibition and IPF Picturing Peace initiative is scheduled for September 21-28, 2024, at the International Peace Festival in Toronto.
 We are planning on hosting in-person events as well as offering some online components.
-A Special Art For Peace Exhibition will be held at the Charles Pachter Museum.

 The artists whose works appear at the IPF Art and Premier Photographic Exhibition use their chosen medium to communicate their peaceful feelings, sensory impressions, spiritual dimensions, places, and spatial abstractions as part of value messages supporting peace.
 Thus, the IPF Art and Premier Photographic Exhibition explores the concept of peace through four main categories: Space and Form, Qualities, Emotions/States, and People/Social.